microsoft/Git-Credential-Manager-for-Mac-and-Linux/templates/Install.md

     ```
     git config --global --get credential.helper ${project.artifactId}
     ```
-2. Run the GCM in `uninstall` mode, which will update the "global" Git configuration file (the one in your home folder):
+2. Run the ${project.shortname} in `uninstall` mode, which will update the "global" Git configuration file (the one in your home folder):

     ```
     java -jar /home/example/${project.artifactId}/${project.artifactId}-${project.version}.jar uninstall